Logo

 COMPREHENSIVE QUALIFYING EXAMINATION (CQE)

-Phase-II (2nd Year) Advance Doctoral Courses Term -IV: Advance Courses from PGP Elective Basket in Consultation with Supervisors
+Phase-II (2nd Year) Advance Doctoral Courses Term -IV: Advance Level Courses

 Term -V: Seminar Courses

-Phase-III (3rd – 4th Year) Thesis Work Academic Workshops/Conferences, Research Publications
+Phase-III (3rd – 4th Year) Thesis Work Research Proposal

 Thesis Seminar